Gonzalo2408/CardiacOCT-project/README.md

 ### 2D approach

 For the 2D approach, the slices that did not contain any label were omitted.
 Thus, each slice for every pullback in the dataset was saved to a single NifTI file.
-In addition, each channel in the slice (RGB values) were saved separately as well, obtaining 3 files for each frame in the pullback.
+In addition, each channel in the slice (RGB values) was saved separately as well, obtaining 3 files for each frame in the pullback.
 Similiary, each segmentation frame was saved in a different NifTI file.
 In this case, the segmentation is 1-dimensional, so there was no need to create a file for each dimension.

 For the first and second training, a linear interpolation resampler was used for both segmentations and images.
 In the case of the images, a circular mask with radius 340 was applied.
 Next, each 2D frame was converted to a pseudo 3D scan by including and extra dimension of shape 1, having a final shape of (1, 704, 704).
 Finally, the spacing and direction of the frame was set to (1.0, 1.0, 1.0) and (1.0, 0.0, 0.0, 0.0, 1.0, 0.0, 0.0, 0.0, 1.0), respectively.